mayug/BaseTransformers/README.md

 - Package [tensorboardX](https://github.com/lanpa/tensorboardX)

-- wandb tensorboardX scipy pandas json2html cockpit-for-pytorch
+- wandb, tensorboardX, scipy, pandas, json2html, cockpit-for-pytorch

 - Dataset: please download the dataset and put images into the folder data/[name of the dataset, miniimagenet or cub]/images

 - Pre-trained weights: please download the [pre-trained weights]() of the encoder if needed.
 The pre-trained weights can be downloaded in a [zip file]() and place them in saves/.

+- Base 2d Cache and Query Cache: please download the base 2d cache and query cache as mentioned in the Cache section below and place them in embeds_cache/

 ## Docker
-Use docker to re-create the training environment we used.
+Alternatively, use docker to re-create the training environment we used.
 Requires docker, docker compose and nvidia-docker

     $ cd docker_nvidia/